utahta/pythonbrew/README.rst

   Setuptools and pip is automatically installed.

-  options: --force, --no-setuptools or --build-options.
+  options: --force, --no-setuptools and --configure.

 installed
   List the installed versions of python.